andyrooger/vs-compat-ts-plugin/README.md

 When tsserver is running from local npm depencencies, this is fine and both typescripts will be the same module.
 In Visual Studio, tsserver runs from a separate installation and so these modules are likely to be different.
 The result is various difficult to diagnose errors in plugins.

 This option mocks `require('typescript')` so that tools pick up the same typescript version that tsserver is running from.

+**onByDefault (bool - default true)**

+By default, all options are enabled with sensible defaults.
+This means new features could be enabled in minor releases updates.
+These changes should not break functionality but since this whole plugin is a hack, there is a small risk.
+If you don't want this behaviour, turn this option off.
+You can then enable features individually.

 ## License